-(i) All items and (and components) are eligible hedged items

-Foreign currency is being hedged

-(ii) The items are managed as a group for risk management purposes.

-The reporting period, nature, and volume, in which the forecast transactions are expected to affect profit or loss is specified.
+- (i) All items and (and components) are eligible hedged items - (ii) The items are managed as a group for risk management purposes. - (iii) For group cash flow hedges: where cash flow variability is not expected to be approximately proportional to the overall group cash flows variability, both: - ▶ Foreign currency is being hedged - The reporting period, nature, and volume, in which the forecast transactions are expected to affect profit or loss is specified.